 - About 3.2 billion people – almost half of the world’s population – are at risk of malaria.

 - Malaria is preventable and curable, and increased efforts are dramatically reducing the malaria burden in many places.

-- Between 2000 and 2015, malaria incidence (the rate of new cases) fell by 37% globally.
-In that same period, malaria death rates fell by 60% globally among all age groups, and by 65% among children under 5.
+- Between 2000 and 2015, malaria incidence among populations at risk (the rate of new cases) fell by 37% globally.
+In that same period, malaria death rates among populations at risk fell by 60% globally among all age groups, and by 65% among children under 5.